testcookbook/testcookbook.github.io/book/python/robot-framework.md

 ## Getting started.

 First off we need to setup a little environment stuff.
 Hopefully starting out you have some basic Python skills.
-Lets install Robot Framework.
+Let's install Robot Framework.

 ```
 $ pip install robotframework
 ```

 ## Your First Test.
 Once it is installed we can now start examining how we can create some tests.
-Lets assume we want to test adding up a couple of numbers.
-For the first test we will focus on a keyword driven development.
+Let's assume we want to test adding up a couple of numbers.
+For the first test we will focus on a keyword-driven development.

 ***keyword.robot***
 ```robot